• This section is for roleplays only.

 He'd be the first to get it once she got a hold of that dagger.
 She'd swallow this entire wretched house.

-It had been a conscious decision not to arrive just before dusk swept over the lands, because god forbid she spent any extra time than necessary in this dilapidated manor.
+It had been a conscious decision to arrive just before dusk swept over the lands, because god forbid she spent any extra time than necessary in this dilapidated manor.
 Nevertheless, she could admire the decor — her room had been well-furnished, though an eyebrow had raised at the single bed within, and the hallways were lined with distinctly gothic art.

 She was poised in front of what she guessed was a lesser-known Fuseli when she heard the quiet shuffle of footsteps against the carpet, and then, surprisingly, her name.
 Upon unfamiliar lips, in a pitch she did not recognise.